svn2github/glscene/trunk/Help/en/GLSysHelp/Readme.txt

 The directory for PasDoc scripts
 ------------------------------------------------------------
-To generate GLSysHelp.chm you need to follow the next steps - 1.Download the PasDoc program from http://pasdoc.sourceforge.net/ and setup it.
+To generate GLSysHelp.chm you need to follow next steps - 1.Download the PasDoc program from http://pasdoc.sourceforge.net/ and setup it.
 2.Run the pasdoc_gui program and Open GLSysHelp.pds script
 3.Click on Generate button and create GLScene's system help files in HTML folder